CarletonComputerScienceSociety/website/content/elections/general/2023-2024/academics/ben.md

 year: "2023-2024"
 ---

-My goal is to see as many students as possible succeed in their academic life.
-Computer science is a hard program to get through, but as Director of Academics, I want to make YOUR life easier.

-Here are some ideas I have to meet that goal:

 Hey everyone!
 My name is Ben, and I’m currently in 1st year.
 Although I may not have much experience within the university, I believe that I can help contribute to your academic success.
 Computer science is a hard program to get through, but as Director of Academics, I want to make YOUR life easier.

 Here are some ideas I have to meet that goal: